 Students will be guided through the process of writing a journal article, reporting their own data, ready for submission by the end of the course.

-This paper is aimed at providing guidance and feedback through the stages of writing one journal article so that it is ready for submission to a journal at the end of the paper.
+This paper is aimed at providing guidance and feedback through the stages of writing one journal article manuscript that is completed by the end of the course.
 This practical paper is aimed at postgraduate, doctoral and masters' students, as well as early-career staff.

 |Paper title||Writing for Publication in the Social Sciences|